Westside MMA Options

 Learn to fight like this:

-Muay Thai Series - Level 2
+Muay Thai Progression - Level 2

 Muay Thai Series Level 2 brings more complex concepts with Dutch Kickboxing, Filipino Boxing, and Muay Thai.
 We do much more Filipino Boxing offensive defense and we institute sparring in this level.
 We work on defensive rounds, as well.